 Most tourists are Dutch

 Most tourists in Curaçao are Dutch, and if you don’t like meeting Dutch people, I would not recommend to visit Curaçao.
-The Dutch are generally friendly and open-minded people but are also known for being loud.
-I know Dutch people who for this reason do not want to meet other Dutch people during their holiday.
+The Dutch are very friendly and open-minded but are also known for being loud.
+I know a couple of Dutch people who don’t want to bump into fellow Dutchies during their vacation for this reason.

 There are a lot of lizards